strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/templates.md

 # Templates are now standalone, regular Strapi applications

-Templates have been fully rewritten in Strapi 5 and now are standalone, regular Strapi applications, making it much easier to create, distribute, and re-use them.
+Templates have been fully rewritten in Strapi 5 and now are standalone, regular Strapi applications, making it easier to create, distribute, and reuse them.
 <Intro />
 <NoPlugins />
 <NoCodemods />